 WF isn't supported in .NET.
 For an alternative, see CoreWF.

 For more information about these unsupported technologies, see .NET Framework technologies unavailable on .NET Core and .NET 5+.

 .NET (formerly known as .NET Core) is designed to be cross-platform.
-If your code doesn't depend on Windows-specific technologies, it may run on other platforms such as macOS, Linux, and Android.
-This includes project types like:
+If your code doesn't depend on Windows-specific technologies, it can run on other platforms such as macOS, Linux, and Android.
+Such code includes project types like: